IS2AI/ISSAI_SAIDA_Kazakh_ASR/README.md

 # ISSAI_SAIDA_Kazakh_ASR
-This repository provides the recipe for the paper [A Crowdsourced Open-Source Kazakh Speech Corpus](thelink).
+This repository provides the recipe for the paper [A Crowdsourced Open-Source Kazakh Speech Corpus and Initial Speech Recognition Baseline](https://arxiv.org/abs/2009.10334).

 ## Setup and Requirements